Merger & Acquisition

 • Integration points that will create friction

-• Workflows that depend on institutional knowledge not yet shared
+• Workflows that depend on unshared institutional knowledge

 • Systems